Enjo kōsai: Hong Kong

 According to social workers, teenagers as young as 15 advertise themselves as available for "compensated dating".
 The practice is becoming more acceptable among Hong Kong teenage girls, who do not think compensated dating is a kind of prostitution.
 Some believe it is different because it does not involve sexual intercourse and they can choose their clients, who range from teenage boys to married men.
 Some even think they are helping others.
 The internet allows girls more opportunities to offer to shop, eat out or go to a movie with men in return for payment to fulfill their material needs.
 However, due to the nature of this practice, sexual intercourse unavoidably happens in many cases.
-In April 2008, the brutal murder of a 16-year-old girl, Wong Ka-mui, who was taking part in compensated dating, drew attention to the issue.
+In April 2008, the brutal murder of Wong Ka-mui, a 16-year-old girl who was taking part in compensated dating, drew attention to the issue.

 United States

-With the economy in recession and tuition costs rising, many students are heavily in debt.
-Faced with financial difficulties, a number of female college students or new grads are turning to a "sugar daddy" for financial help.
-According to a report by The Huffington Post in 2011, the arrangements involve women signing up for free on websites as "sugar baby" candidates, using their college email addresses.
+With the economy in recession and tuition costs rising, many American students are heavily in debt.
+Faced with financial difficulties, a number of female college students or new graduates are turning to a "sugar daddy" for financial help.
+According to a report by The Huffington Post in 2011, the arrangements involve women signing up for free on websites such as "sugar baby" candidates, using their college email addresses.
 Male clients, referred to as "sugar daddies", join these websites with paid subscriptions as proof of their financial means.
-The individuals are matched online, followed by in-person meetings at a public place, such as a coffee shop.
-Each candidate decides whether the other candidate is suitable, i.e. age, physique, personality etc. If the candidate is desirable, the next date may involve sex.
+The individuals are matched online, followed by personal meetings at a public place, such as a coffee shop.
+Each candidate decides whether the other candidate is suitable, i.e. age, physique, personality, and so on.
+If the candidate is desirable, the next date may involve sex.
 The Huffington Post reported compensation of about $500 per night.
 Ideal "sugar babies" appear to be college students below the "mid twenties".